-Impossible was the word that came to mind as our boat’s captain positioned us to enter our first grotto.
+Impossible was the word that came to mind as our boat's captain positioned us to enter our first cave.

 The dark, narrow entrance was no more than a few inches larger than our boat, with the task made all the more challenging by the undulating waters of the Adriatic beneath us.

-The experience reminded me of amusement park rides purposefully engineered to take riders as close to walls and obstacles as possible, without actually touching them; the goal being to incite fear and excitement.
+The experience reminded me of amusement park rides purposefully engineered to take riders as close to walls and obstacles as possible, without actually touching them; the goal is to incite fear and excitement.

 Once inside, the boat bobbed in place, allowing us the opportunity to process what we were seeing.

-The interior of the grotto featured a small “beach” for lack of a better word.
-In a dingy, one would be able to get out and have just enough space to sit down.
+The interior of the cave featured a small “beach,” for lack of a better word.
+In a dingy, one could get out and have just enough space to sit down.

 The ceiling, relatively low to some of the others we would see, featured concentric rings of rock.
 Erosion was taking its slow, methodical toll on the porous limestone.

-The grotto was so small, the only option to exit was to put the boat in reverse and back out, a task handled as skillfully as our entrance.
+The cavern was so small, the only option to exit was to put the boat in reverse and back out, a task handled as skillfully as our entrance.

 The Gargano Promontory is filled with grottos (caves), as I first saw during the visit to Monte Sant'Angelo.

-Departing daily from Vieste, a whitewashed coastal town similar to Peschici, boat tours take tourists to grottos otherwise inaccessible by land.
+Departing daily from Vieste, a whitewashed coastal town like Peschici, boat tours take tourists to grottos otherwise inaccessible by land.

 Once we'd entered and exited our first grotto safely, we knew what to expect, yet each of the five or so we'd enter would be a different experience.

-The second grotto was less imposing, as the back of it was visible due to the erosion of the rock above.
+The second cavern was less imposing, as its back was visible due to the erosion of the rock above.

-It was larger, and more spacious, but it was mostly the warm sunlight that felt so welcoming.
+It was larger and more spacious, but it mainly was the warm sunlight that felt so welcoming.

 “Wonderous” is the word that came to mind as I looked at the tree-lined perimeter above.